learn through suffering C language learn through suffering

 DRAGONQUEST

-You can see that DRAGON and QUEST are concatenated.
+I think you'll see that DRAGON and QUEST are linked.

-Note that you must #include string.h to use the strcat function.
+Note that you need to include string.h to use the strcat function.

-strcat(array containing the original string, array containing the string to be added);
+strcat(Array storing the original string, Array storing the string to be added);

-The following program is an example of concatenating strings using the strcat function.
+The following program is an example of using the strcat function to concatenate strings.

 Source code